-• The Academy's curriculum should enable the pupils to be safe and responsible users of social media.

-- Pupils are encouraged to comment or post appropriately about the school.
+- The Academy's curriculum should enable the pupils to be safe and responsible users of social media. - Pupils are encouraged to comment or post appropriately about the school.
 Any offensive or inappropriate comments will be resolved by the use of the school's behaviour policy. - Pupils must not access/ use social network sites within the Academy unless supervised during Curriculum time by a class teacher, e.g. Minecraft. - Pupils should not knowingly "follow", "friend" or engage in any way on Social Media with any teacher or ex-teacher who worked at the Academy unless they are a member of their family, a relation or guardian. - Pupils must not post malicious or fictitious comments on social networking sites about any member of the Academy community.

-Parents/Carers
+• Parents/Carers

 - Parents/carers will be made aware of their responsibilities regarding their use of social networking.
-Methods of academy communication include the prospectus, the website, newsletters, letters and verbal discussion. - Parents/carers are not expected to post pictures of pupils other than their own children on social networking sites. - Parents/carers should make complaints through official Academy channels rather than posting them on social networking sites. - o If parents/carers have access to a school learning platform where posting or commenting is enabled, parents/carers will be informed about acceptable use. - The Academy has an active Internet Safety programme which supports the safe and positive use of the Internet.
+Methods of academy communication include the prospectus, the website, newsletters, letters and verbal discussion. - Parents/carers are not expected to post pictures of pupils other than their own children on social networking sites. - Parents/carers should make complaints through official Academy channels rather than posting them on social networking sites. - If parents/carers have access to a school learning platform where posting or commenting is enabled, parents/carers will be informed about acceptable use. - The Academy has an active Internet Safety programme which supports the safe and positive use of the Internet.
 This includes information on the website. - Parents/carers are encouraged to comment or post appropriately about the school.
 In the event of any offensive or inappropriate comments being made, the school will ask the parent/carer to remove the post and invite them to discuss the issues in person.
-If necessary, refer parents to the school's complaints procedures. - Parents/carers should not post malicious or fictitious comments on social networking sites about any member of the academy community.
+If necessary, refer parents to the school's complaints procedures. - Parents/carers should not post malicious or fictitious comments on social networking sites about any member of the academy community. - The school reserves the right to suspend/block and remove parents/guardians from platforms.
+This is the responsibility and decision of the executive principal or delegated members of staff.